 Use a Professional

-We recommend that chimney sweeping is best carried out by a HETAS Approved Chimney Sweep, like Chim-Me-Sweep.
-In order to maintain high standards of sweeping, we are associated with these professional bodies: The Association of Professional Independent Chimney Sweeps (APICS), The Guild of Master Chimney Sweeps (GoMCS), The National Association of Chimney Sweeps (NACS) and Sweep Safe.
+We recommend that chimney sweeping is best carried out by a qualified Chimney Sweep, like Chim-Me-Sweep.
+In order to maintain high standards of sweeping, we are associated with these professional bodies: The Guild of Master Chimney Sweeps (GoMCS), The National Association of Chimney Sweeps (NACS) and Sweep Safe.